-[‡] If the FSX pulse does not meet this specification, the first bit of serial data is driven on DX until the falling edge of FSX.
+[†] If the FSX pulse does not meet this specification, the first bit of serial data is driven on DX until the falling edge of FSX.
 After the falling edge of FSX, data is shifted out on DX pin.
-The transmit buffer-empty interrupt is generated when the th(FSX) and th(FSX)H specification is met.
+The transmit buffer-empty interrupt is generated when the the thickness and the falling edge of FSX.